Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 )
 ```

 However, now we only know that it is possible.
-We don't know if `a + b` can be less than 100.
+We don't know yet if `a + b` is always more than 100.

 #### Checking if the requirement will always hold

-To check if our requirement always holds we will check for the **negation** or our requirement.
+To check if our requirement always holds we will check for the **negation** of our requirement.
 Meaning that we are checking if the requirement can be violated.
+The only change is that we put `(not ...)` around our requirement.

 ```z3
 (declare-const a Int)